 Dahlias are heat loving plants that grow best with lots of sun and warm soil.
-Unlike most annuals and perennials, they are at their best in late summer and they keep right on blooming right through the fall.
-But as they say, all good things must come to an end, and by late October or early November, dahlias are finally wrapping it up.
-At this point, you can either treat them as annuals and plant a fresh batch of dahlia tubers next spring, or save the tubers from the varieties you really like and grow them again next year.
+Unlike most annuals and perennials, they are at their best in late summer and keep on blooming right through the fall.
+But as they say, all good things must come to an end.
+By October, dahlias finally start slowing down.
+And once there’s a hard frost, the season is definitely over.

+At this point, you have two options.
+Treat your dahlias as annuals and just pull out the plants and plant a fresh batch of tubers next spring.
+Or, you can save the tubers from the varieties you really like and grow them again next year.
 Overwintering dahlias is easier than you might think.
 Read on for some easy, step-by-step instructions.

 Though the dahlias in the photo above look dead, they’re not.
-A heavy frost has killed the foliage, but the soil is still warm and is protecting the tubers from freezing.
+A heavy frost has killed the flowers, stems and foliage.
+But the soil is still warm and is protecting the tubers from freezing.

 How to Dig Up Your Dahlia Tubers